 We’ve had summer boot camps, early finishes, late starts, and sunshine days along with many other mood-boosting strategies.
 Continuing Oyster's path towards healthier living, we brought in Adam Stansbury for an afternoon to talk with the staff about veganism, and its benefits.

-Adam is known as the Plant Powered PT, he specialises in helping men and women get fit, strong and healthy on a plant based diet.
-His mission is to show people how they can transform their body and the planet at the same time, while busting some dyed in the wool myths in the process.
+Adam is known as the Plant-Powered PT, he specialises in helping men and women get fit, strong, and healthy on a plant-based diet.
+His mission is to show people how they can transform their bodies and the planet at the same time while busting some dyed-in-the-wool myths in the process.

 This difficult journey obviously made Adam acutely aware of what he was putting inside his body.
 However, although he became a Personal Trainer in 2009, it wasn’t until 5 years later that he was able to fully follow his moral compass and embrace a vegan lifestyle.
 Although always believing the treatment of farmed animals to be unethical, he was as caught up in the myths of fitness and the need for meat to achieve our full potential in the gym, as the rest of us.